-Canon M5 versus Fujifilm X-T20
+Canon M5 vs Fujifilm X-T20

 The Canon EOS M5 and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in September 2016 and January 2017.
 Both the M5 and the X-T20 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably smaller (5 percent) than the Canon M5.
 Moreover, the X-T20 is markedly lighter (10 percent) than the M5.
 In this context, it is worth noting that neither the M5 nor the X-T20 are weather-sealed.